Propagate Plants From Cuttings and Save Hundreds of Dollars (Heck, You Could Even Make Money!)

 How to Take Cuttings

 You will need a sharp tool (knife or pruners) that has been disinfected.
-Wash the tool with soapy water, then wipe down the blades with rubbing alcohol.
+To disinfect, wash the tool with soapy water, then wipe down the blades with rubbing alcohol.
 Cut 6” of a branch tip off the plant.
 Strip away the leaves from the lower 4” of the cuttings.
 If the leaves are large, cut the remaining leaves in half to conserve moisture while the roots develop.
 Wrap cuttings in moist paper towels or newspaper immediately after harvest and keep them cool until they are planted.
 Ideally, they should be planted within 24 hours.

 How to Plant the Cuttings